Its-Just-Nans/anrt-checker/README.md

 # antr-checker

-Scrap Phd offers from [ANRT website](https://offres-et-candidatures-cifre.anrt.asso.fr) and send them to a discord channel.
+Scrap PhD offers from [ANRT website](https://offres-et-candidatures-cifre.anrt.asso.fr) and send them to a discord channel.

 ## `.env`